GeraldWodni/uplink/protocol.md

 Introduction
 ------------
 Uplink bases on a Websocket connection, see [RFC6455](http://tools.ietf.org/html/rfc6455).
-The Websocket protocol supports packaging, so synchronization needs to be programmed explicitly.
+The Websocket protocol supports packaging, so no synchronization needs to be programmed explicitly, and commands come in packets.

 Connect
 -------